 Floors including sub-floors

 Repair category 2

-Notes Dampness has been recorded to flooring in the en-suite adjacent the shower cubicle and wc.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes Floor timbers in contact with damp walls may be affected by decay/rot.
+See Dampness, Rot & Infestation section above It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Internal joinery and kitchen fittings

-Repair category 2

-Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
+Internal joinery and kitchen fittings Repair category 2 Notes Timbers in contact with damp walls may be affected by decay/rot.
+See Dampness, Rot & Infestation section above There is evidence of wood boring insect infestation.
+Please see comments under Dampness, Rot & Infestation.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.

-There is pet damage to an internal door.

 There is wear and tear to kitchen units and worktops.